 The adhesive material burns with harmful fumes and further adds to the smoke generated while laser cutting plywood.

 The smoke generated due to the burning of the plywood cannot be avoided, but a good exhaust system can help with the disposal of this smoke away from the cutting area.

 Furthermore, using a pin table and high-pressure air assist can improve the quality of the cut by clearing the smoke away from the workpiece.

 Laser cutting plywood produces excellent results with a brownish edge that adds a bit of contrast to the cut.

 Although all types of plywoods can be laser cut, some plywoods produce better results than others.

-Furthermore, many manufacturers have introduced special plywood series, generally known as "laser ply".
+Furthermore, many manufacturers have introduced a special plywood series, generally known as "laser ply".